 5. Stress on some job or activity you undertook during gap:

-A gap doesn’t mean that it was space and vacuum for your life.
-You could have possibly undertaken a small-scale job, contracts or consulting activity.
 Mention these intricate details to your recruiters.
-Be it a small-scale job contract or few assignments; do not keep any skeletons in your closet, if precisely said.
+Be it a small-scale job contract or a few assignments; do not keep any skeletons in your closet, if precisely said.

 A freelance job undertaken: